Park Avenue Redesign Pilot Program

 Please reconsider and add the center line.
 This is a tourist town and the center line is needed so people unfamiliar with the area know that it is a 2 way street with the potential for oncoming traffic.
 It is dangerous.

-PC local asked almost 3 years ago
+PC local asked over 3 years ago

 Thank you for your feedback.